waynewu6250/Taipei-City-Fire-Department-Data-Processing/README.md

 ## 5. week folder: python downloads with selenium and os:
 * Automatically download excel files and file manipulation in os for excel vba work.

+## 6. disable folder: python pandas and selenium:
+* Automatically input all information of people with disability into the personnel database.